adri-standard/adri/docs/validity_dimension.md

 ### Scoring Components

-Validity assessment produces a score from 0-20 points across five components:
+Validity assessment produces a score from 0-20 points.
+In default mode, scores are based on the five components below.
+In template mode, the 20 points are distributed among weighted rules defined in the template.

+#### Default Mode Components

 | Component | Max Score | Description |
 |-----------|-----------|-------------|